Paedophile given custody of girl he then abused and got pregnant

 "This could potentially have been an opportunity for Ruby to disclose what was happening to her," the report reads.

-The document, obtained by the Local Democracy Reporting Service, found although professionals had concerns about the court ruling allowing him custody given his history, they did not seek legal advice as they should have done.
+The document, obtained by the Local Democracy Reporting Service, found that, although professionals had concerns about the court ruling allowing him custody given his history, they did not seek legal advice as they should have done.

 'Disguised compliance'